Chalet School: Reception

 As with contemporary series of school stories by other authors, the Chalet School books acquired a following of readers who tried to collect each new novel as it came out.
 Its more exotic setting set it slightly apart from other British series in the same genre.
 It is the longest of any such novel series.

+In the second edition of Helen McClelland's Behind the Chalet School: A Biography of Elinor M. Brent-Dyer (1996), McClelland wrote of the Armada Books paperback editions, published from 1967, that "the books have an excellent selling record.
+As far as numbers go, the first year figures are the most remarkable: in the six months between May and October 1967, 198,539 copies of Chalet paperbacks were sold - 169,938 at home and 28,601 in the export market.
+But right up to the present day [1996] annual sales continue to top the 100,000 mark".

+Sheila Ray, in the International Companion Encyclopedia of Children's Literature (2004), writes that "Brent-Dyer also wrote other school and family stories, but it is the Chalet School which captured popular imagination, and, at the beginning of the twentieth century, there are two magazines devoted to discussion of her work [and] conferences are held".

 Book details

 Hardback

 Chalet School books were originally published in hardback between 1925 and 1970 by W. & R. Chambers.

 Paperback

 The novels were reissued in paperback format between 1967 and 1995.
 Usually with updated language.
 Some were more or less uncut, but many others were abridged to various extents, including chapters deleted from some titles.
 A few were split into two paperback volumes, and several were retitled.

 Additional books

 Books by other authors

 Many authors have written books set in the Chalet School universe.
-Some of them follow on from the last book of the series, and others attempt to fill in some of the "gaps" in the earlier years of the school.
-All books are published by Girls Gone By Publishers (formerly Friends of the Chalet School) unless otherwise stated.
+Sheila Ray has written that "Some of them, it must be said, are rather better written than Brent-Dyer's own later books".
+Some of the books are set before the Chalet School is founded, some of them follow on from the last book of the series, and others attempt to fill in some of the "gaps" in the earlier years of the school.
+All books are published by Girls Gone By Publishers unless otherwise stated.